webgptorg/promptbook/packages/openai/README.md

 ### Promptbook **Library**

 Library of all promptbooks used in your application.
-Each promptbook is a separate `.ptbk.md` file with unique `PROMPTBOOK URL`.
+Each promptbook is a separate `.ptbk.md` file with unique `PIPELINE URL`.
 Theese urls are used to reference promptbooks in other promptbooks or in the application code.

 ### Prompt Result